 Please read more about GDPR compliance here: https://aiosplugin.com/privacy-policy/ .

 བྱས་རྗེས་འཇོག་མཁན། & གསར་འབྱེད་པ།

-“All In One WP Security & Firewall” is open source software.
+“All-In-One Security (AIOS) – Security and Firewall” is open source software.
 The following people have contributed to this plugin.བྱས་རྗེས་འཇོག་མཁན།

 Interested in development?

 Browse the code, check out the SVN repository, or subscribe to the development log by RSS.

 5.1.5 – 13/February/2023

 - FIX: Notices about undefined array key HTTP_USER_AGENT solved.